A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

-In Table \ref{tab:implicit_NPB_solvation_result_table}, we see that our ASC approximation performs better than the IGB5 reference in the reproduction of NPB electrostatic solvation energy.
-This is encouraging, particularly from the perspective of design: GB models are formulated to analytically interpolate the Poisson equation, for the purpose of electrostatic solvation energy calculations.
-That our model can estimate solvation energies more accurately than a widely used GB model suggests that the reproduction of electric field normals with the NPB reference is physically supported.
+Using the analytical ASC approximation given in equation \ref{eq:sigma_total}, $\Delta G_{el}$ is computed through the use of equation \ref{eq:asc_electrostatic_solvation_energy}.
+Our ASC approximation yielded a 0.77 kcal/mol RMSD to NPB reference hydration free energies, while the GB reference showed 0.98 kcal/mol on the same metric.
+Not surprisingly, the CFA accuracy is much worse, 2.73 kcal/mol away from the NPB reference.
+In this comparison, NPB reference small molecule electrostatic hydration free energies ranged from -0.02 to -14.71 kcal/mol.

-Additionally, the results of Table \ref{tab:implicit_NPB_solvation_result_table} give another encouraging conclusion, with respect to running times efficiencies.
-To match the RMSD of the NPB reference to just slightly above $kT$, we do not require an overly fine triangulation density.
-When resolution is taken as in timing section (\ref{tab:wall_time_result_table}), RMSD against the NPB reference, in fact, improves to $0.6$ kcal/mol.
-We can achieve a very similar accuracy, without incurring a heavy 1-2 order of magnitude time penalty, as seen with the NPB reference at this fine grid resolution.
+From our findings above, our ASC approximation has an approximately 20\% reduced RMSD to NPB reference hydration free energies than the IGB5 reference.
+This accuracy gain is encouraging, particularly from the perspective of design: GB models are designed to analytically approximate the electrostatic solvation free energy obtained from solving the Poisson equation.
+That our model can estimate solvation energies more accurately than a widely used GB model suggests that the approximation of the ASC and electric field normals by the model is reasonably accurate to be considered for practical applications.
+Additionally, the results achieved above give another encouraging conclusion, with respect to running times efficiencies.
+To achieve a deviation from the NPB reference of just slightly above $kT$, we do not require an overly fine triangulation density for the analytical ASC.
+When the grid resolution is set to what is used in the timing section above (Table \ref{tab:wall_time_result_table}), RMSD against the NPB reference, differs only in non-significant digits.
+Thus, our analytical ASC can achieve a very similar accuracy, without incurring a heavy 1-2 order of magnitude time penalty, as seen with the NPB reference at this fine grid resolution.